edp1096/list-renderer/README.md

 ## Limitation

-* Only an 1 depth list renderer in container
+* Only 1 depth list renderer in container
 * Support only
     * `lr-click` and `lr-change` as event
     * `lr-id` as not identifier just be changed to `data-id`,